Man securing emails using desktop computer

 What Is Multi-Factor Authentication (MFA)?

-MFA requires users to provide two or more verification factors to gain access to a resource – in this case, an email message.
+MFA requires users to provide two or more verification factors to access an email.

 • Something you know (password)